22. WIKIPEDIA, GERALD JOE MORENO, GOOGLE

 How do you view the Wikipedia project?
 Do you see this online “free encyclopaedia” as being progressive or flawed?
-The CI website describes how you were snubbed on Wikipedia by sectarian interests.
+Some of your web articles describe how you were snubbed on Wikipedia by sectarian interests.
 Can you enlarge further?

 The Wikipedia project is controversial.
-Some articles are detailed, and give quite helpful bibliographies.
+Some articles are detailed, supplying helpful bibliographies.
 At the same time, many academics have expressed strong reservations about the project as a whole.
 There have been diverse complaints about the accuracy of many Wikipedia articles.
 The disagreements on discussion pages are notorious.

 There is the major issue of cults, suspect organisations, and questionable entrepreneurs gaining a foothold in Wikipedia.
 This happens because of the extensively pseudonymous componency of editorship.
 The only indication that gullible readers have of any drawbacks are references to controversies or criticisms, and these (when present) are sometimes too brief or ambiguous for the general reader to decode appropriately.

 Thousands of pseudonymous volunteers for the Wikipedia project have been viewed as a drawback.
 There is ample indication of disagreement with Wikipedia policies.
 Many articulate critics have resisted shortcomings in the Wikipedia method of operation.
 See Wikipedia Flaws.
 In his complaint entitled Corruption of Wikipedia, Professor Carl Hewitt relayed the accusation that "Wikipedia resembles the Third Reich rather than a free media."

 Diverse problems are mentioned at Criticisms of Wikipedia.
 See also Wikipediocracy.
 My own full length contribution is Wikipedia Anomalies [and the Sequel].
 I am unable to view Wikipedia as being progressive, according to the standards demonstrated in my own case.